Steady states, fluctuation-dissipation theorems and homogenization for diffusions in a random environment with finite range of dependence: Introduction

 where $\omega^\lambda(s)=X_0^{\lambda,\omega}(s).\omega$. \end{df}

 Note that, if it exists, the steady state is an invariant measure for the Markov process $\omega^\lambda(.)$ and it is unique.

-The existence of the steady state is proved in \cite{kn:KoKr06} for a model of a diffusion in a random environment that differs a bit from ours and satisfies {\bf Assumption 4} below.
+The existence of the steady state is proved in \cite{kn:KoKr06} for a model of a diffusion in a random environment that differs a bit from ours and satisfies {\bf Assumption 4} below on a finite range of dependence.
 In Section \ref{s_sec2} we shall also obtain the existence of $\nu_\lambda$ assuming finite range of dependence by a method that is more explicit than in \cite{kn:KoKr06}.
+The existence of the steady state is not known for a general stationary ergodic environment.
+Furthermore, even if we happened to know that it exists for all $\lambda$, it would not directly follow from the definition whether $\nu_\lambda$ converges to $\mathbb Q$ as $\lambda\to0$.

+This motivates us to modify the definition of a steady state and to introduce the notion of weak steady state in the definition below.